diku-dk/futhark/docs/usage.rst

 The following options are supported by executables generated with the OpenCL backends (``opencl``, ``pyopencl``, and ``csopencl``):

+  ``-P``

+    Measure the time taken by various OpenCL operations (such as kernels) and print a summary at the end.
+Unfortunately, it is currently nontrivial (and manual) to relate these operations back to source Futhark code.

   ``-p PLATFORM``

     Pick the first OpenCL platform whose name contains the given